discoposse/tracerator/README.md

 ## Importing More Real-World Sources

-Tracerator is source-agnostic as long as the source can be mapped to the Mooncake/AIPerf replay schema.
+Tracerator is source-agnostic as long as the source can be mapped to the replay schema used here: timestamped requests with input/output lengths and ordered prefix `hash_ids`.
 Current useful sources:

 - **Mooncake**: production-derived Kimi traces already included in this repo.
 - **RAGPulse**: public RAG workload trace from a university Q&A deployment ([paper](https://arxiv.org/html/2511.12979v1), [dataset](https://huggingface.co/datasets/flashserve/RAGPulse), [repo](https://github.com/flashserve/RAGPulse)).
 Its records include `timestamp`, `input_length`, `output_length`, `hash_ids`, and `session_id`; use component import mode because its hashes identify prompt components/documents rather than 512-token KV blocks.